Revisiting consistency for semi-supervised semantic segmentation: Results

-Cityscapes experiments involve the following models: SwiftNet with ResNet-18 (SwiftNet-RN18) or ResNet-34 (SwiftNet-RN34), and DeepLab v2 with a ResNet-101 backbone.
+\textit{Semantic segmentation setup.} Cityscapes experiments involve the following models: SwiftNet with ResNet-18 (SwiftNet-RN18) or ResNet-34 (SwiftNet-RN34), and DeepLab v2 with a ResNet-101 backbone.
 We initialize the backbones with ImageNet pre-trained parameters.
-We apply random scaling, cropping and horizontal flipping to all inputs and segmentation labels.
+We apply random scaling, cropping, and horizontal flipping to all inputs and segmentation labels.
+We refer to such examples as \textit{clean}.
 We schedule the learning rate according to $e\mapsto\eta \cos(e\pi/2)$, where $e\in\sbr{0..1}$ is the fraction of epochs completed.
 This alleviates the generalization drop at the end of training with standard cosine annealing \cite{loschilov16sgdr}.
 We use learning rates $\eta=4\cdot10^{-4}$ for randomly initialized parameters and $\eta=10^{-4}$ for pre-trained parameters.
-We use Adam with $(\beta_1,\beta_2)=(0.9, 0.999)$.
+We use Adam with $(\beta_1,\beta_2)=(0.9, 0.99)$.
 The L$^2$ regularization weight in supervised experiments is $10^{-4}$ for randomly initialized and $2.5\cdot10^{-5}$ for pre-trained parameters \cite{orsic19cvpr}.
 We have found that such L$^2$ regularization is too strong for our full-resolution semi-supervised experiments.
-Thus, we use a $4$ times smaller weight there.
-Due to early validation experiments, we set $\alpha=0.5$ unless stated otherwise.
+Thus, we use a 4$\times$ smaller weight there.
+Based on early validation experiments, we use $\alpha=0.5$ unless stated otherwise.
 Batch sizes are $(B_\text{l}, B_\text{u})=(8,8)$ for SwiftNet-RN18 \cite{orsic19cvpr} and $(B_\text{l}, B_\text{u})=(4,4)$ for DeepLab v2 (ResNet-101 backbone) \cite{chen18pami}.
 The batch size in corresponding supervised experiments is $B_\text{l}$.

-In half-resolution Cityscapes experiments the size of crops is $448\times 448$ and the scaling factor is sampled from $\mathcal{U}(1.5^{-1},1.5)$.
-We train all models for 74400 iterations.
-This corresponds to about $200\cdot\frac{2975}{\envert{\set D_\text{l}}}$ epochs with SwiftNet and $100\cdot\frac{2975}{\envert{\set D_\text{l}}}$ epochs with DeepLab v2 (when all labels are used, $\frac{2975}{\envert{\set D_\text{l}}}=1$).
+In half-resolution Cityscapes experiments the size of crops is $448\times 448$ and the logarithm of the scaling factor is sampled from $\mathcal{U}(\ln(1.5^{-1}),\ln(1.5))$.
+We train SwiftNet for $200\cdot\frac{2975}{\envert{\set D_\text{l}}}$ epochs ($200$ epochs or $74200$ iterations when all labels are used), and DeepLab v2 for $100\cdot\frac{2975}{\envert{\set D_\text{l}}}$ epochs ($100$ epochs or $74300$ iterations when all labels are used).
 In comparison with SwiftNet-RN18, DeepLab v2 incurs a 12-fold per-image slowdown during supervised training.
 However, it also requires less epochs since it has very few parameters with random initialization.
-Hence, semi-supervised DeepLab v2 trains in 30h on RTX 2080 Ti, which is more than 5 times slower than SwiftNet-RN18.
+Hence, semi-supervised DeepLab v2 trains more than 4$\times$ slower than SwiftNet-RN18 on RTX 2080Ti.
+Appendix~\ref{subsec:performance-characteristics} presents more detailed comparisons of memory and time requirements of different semi-supervised algorithms.